Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 The data-retrieval tool is [Chronicling America's API](https://chroniclingamerica.loc.gov/about/api/).
 You can use this API to retrieve the needed data and prepare it for visualization in a tabular structure like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-05.png" alt="A screenshot showing what the dataset for the extended case looks like.
-The rows represent languages, the columns represent decades, and the cells represent count of newspapers." caption="Screenshot of the dataset for the extended case." %}
+The rows represent languages, the columns represent decades, and the cells represent count of newspapers." caption="Figure 5.
+Screenshot of the dataset for the extended case." %}

 In Figure 4, the rows represent languages, the columns represent decades (from the 1690s to the 2020s), and the cells represent counts of newspaper.